wendell91097/Manifest-Game/README.md

 ## What This Is

 A newspaper-desk strategy game.
 You are a landowner at the crossroads of everything America is becoming.
-Three people — Esperanza Vallejo, Solomon Reed, and Reverend Whitmore — have noticed what you do with your leverage.
+Three people — Esperanza Vallejo, Solomon Reed, and J.T.
+Whitmore — have noticed what you do with your leverage.
 Every season you make decisions.
 Every decision moves something.

 This is a prototype.
 It proves the threshold system works.
 The full scope — fifty years, a guest roster, the compounding newspaper mechanic — is still ahead.